 The college staff recognises that each student has unique needs and that in the case of those with a specific disability, health condition or learning difficulty, this will manifest itself differently in each case.
 It therefore aims to provide personal support to each individual as required.
 In many cases, this support takes place within the general teaching and learning frameworks of the college, including the personal tutorial system.
 However, some students will require additional support outside these frameworks.
-The measures in place to support those students are laid out in the All Nations Learning Support Policy.

-Depending on the situation, this includes assistance with
+Depending on the situation, this may include assistance with